dgmulei/wayscribe-web-app-v1/domain-files/smarter-premed/strategic_insights.md

 ## Personal Statement Philosophy: The Seed and Watering Framework

-Most students get the fundamental purpose of the personal statement completely wrong.
+Most pre-med students get the fundamental purpose of the personal statement completely wrong.
 They think it's about proving they'll be good doctors.
 They write about their leadership skills, their GPA, their research—essentially turning their resume into paragraph form.
 This is not just ineffective; it's actively hurting their chances.

 The personal statement has one job: to show WHY you want to be a physician.
 Not that you'll be good at it.
 Not what kind of physician you'll be.
 But WHY medicine is the only path that will fulfill you.
 I call this the "seed and watering" framework, and understanding it will transform your entire approach.